 $ snap interface pulseaudio name: pulseaudio summary: allows operating as or interacting with the pulseaudio service plugs: - spotify - vlc slots: - core

 In the above output, you can see that both VLC and Spotify snaps are connected to the Core PulseAudio slot.
 Core and system are synonymous.

 An interface may be automatically connected when the snap is installed, or manually connected at some point after installation.

-To list all currently registered interfaces, along with their slots, plugs and current connections, use the
+To list all currently registered interfaces for your system, along with their slots, plugs and current connections, use the

 To view which snaps provide connectable slots and plugs, use the

-$ snap interface alsa name: alsa summary: allows access to raw ALSA devices plugs: - ffmpeg slots: - core
+$ snap interface pulseaudio snap interface pulseaudio name: pulseaudio summary: allows operating as or interacting with the pulseaudio service plugs: - vlc slots: - core

 To make a connection, use the following syntax: